ysykimura/ACA_2024/titleabstract.md

 He gave conjectural formulas on exponents and proved for pairs $(A_1,\ell)$ and $(A_n,2)$.
 In this talk, we assume that $\ell=2$ and show for types $B_n$ and $D_n$.

+## Wataru Yuasa (Kyoto University)
+### Skein and cluster algebras with coefficients for unpunctured surfaces
+We propose a skein model of the quantum cluster algebras of surface type with coefficients.
+The skein algebra generalizes Muller's skein algebra by introducing the wall system, a collection of labeled curves, to the underlying surface.
+A natural map between skein algebras of walled surfaces obtained by resolving a crossing of walls gives a quasi-homomorphism as defined by Fraser.
+We also introduce the stated skein algebra of a walled surface and generalizations of wall systems.
+This talk is based on joint work with Shunsuke Kano and Tsukasa Ishibashi.